 Call 911 if you are in danger and in need of immediate help

-ThriveNYC’s New Guide to Mental Health Services Support, mobile crisis, referrals, suicide prevention by talk/text/chat through NYCWell
+ThriveNYC’s Mental Health Services, Support, mobile crisis, referrals, suicide prevention by talk/text/chat through NYCWell

 NYC Domestic Violence and Sexual Assault Hotline at 800-621-4673 (HOPE), TTY: 866-604-5350 (if you are hearing impaired), or call 311 and ask for the hotline

 Brooklyn Chinese-American Association 5000 8th Avenue, Brooklyn, NY 11220 Tel: (718) 438-0008

 Family Support Center at NYU Langone 6025 Sixth Avenue Brooklyn, NY 11220 Tel: (718) 630-7171.
 We focus on five areas of service: early childhood services, youth and adolescent services, community development, family strengthening services, and older adult services.
 The Family Support Center staff continue to be available to help community members during this difficult time by providing short term counseling, referrals to community resources, monthly access to food at their food pantry, and assistance in applying for benefits such as SNAP and WIC.
 Please call (718) 630-7186 to make a phone appointment for the Food Pantry.

 The links below provide additional instructional supports for families to enhance the remote learning experience:

 Brooklyn artist Mo Willems, the first Education artist-in-residence at the Kennedy Center in Washington, DC, is leading a free online drawing session every day at 1pm.
 Your little ones can see the magic behind the mind that came up with Don’t Let the Pigeon Drive the Bus!, Knuffle Bunny and many more contemporary classics.
 You can watch LUNCH DOODLES live here, or catch previous sessions on YouTube.
 All ages.

 Learning Support and Opportunities at Home